 Molina offers programs to help our Members and their families manage various health conditions.
-The programs include telephonic outreach from our clinical staff and health educators that includes condition-specific triage assessment, care plan development and access to tailored educational materials.
-Members are identified via Health Risk assessments (HRA) and identification and stratification.
-Providers can also directly refer Members who may benefit from these program offerings via care management referrals.
+The programs include telephonic outreach from our clinical staff and health educators that includes condition specific triage assessment, care plan development and access to tailored educational materials.
+Members are identified via health risk assessments and identification and stratification.
+You can also directly refer Members who may benefit from these program offerings.
 Members can request to be enrolled or disenrolled in these programs at any time.
 The chronic conditions programs include: